Futrell/website/content/authors/ryan/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: lecturer at the University of Cambridge
+bio: Assistant Professor of Computer Science at ETH Zurich

 interests:
-- Computational Linguistics
-- Information Theory
+- Funiculars

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons